Byaidu/ida_debug_bridge/README.md

 # IDA Debug Bridge

-IDA Debugger Module to Synchronize Memory and Registers with third-party Backends (GDB, Tenet, etc.)
+IDA Debugger Module to Synchronize Memory and Registers with third-party Backends (Tenet, Unicorn, GDB, etc.)

+By synchronizing the memory and registers with the IDA database, you can view the status of the program under debugging in the native window, and get a debugging experience seamlessly integrated with IDA.

+That means you can view variables inside the pseudo-code window in the debugging session, and get a better interactive debugging experience.

 ## Screenshot